Lhokpu language: Vowels

+Consonants

 Classification

 George van Driem (2001:804) notes that Lhokpu, although unclassified, may be more closely related to the Kiranti languages than to Lepcha.
 Gerber, et al. (2016) also notes a particularly close relationship between Lhokpu and Kiranti.
-Furthermore, van Driem (2001:804-805) notes that Dzongkha, the national language of Bhutan, may in fact have a Lhokpu substratum.
+Furthermore, van Driem (2001:804–805) notes that Dzongkha, the national language of Bhutan, may in fact have a Lhokpu substratum.

 Grollmann & Gerber (2017) consider Lhokpu to have a particularly close relationship with Dhimal and Toto.

 Name

 Lhokpu is spoken by the Lhop—a Dzongkha term meaning "Southerners"—, who "represent the aboriginal [gdung] Dung population of western Bhutan.

-Locations
+Geographic distribution

 According to the Ethnologue, Lhokpu is spoken in Damtey, Loto Kuchu, Lotu, Sanglong, Sataka, and Taba villages, located between Samtsi and Phuntsoling, in Samtse District, Bhutan.

 Culture

 The Lhop people are animists rather than Buddhists, burying their dead rather than cremating them as Buddhists do.
 Their society is matrilineal and matrilocal.